 Life-sustaining therapy might include lung therapy or dialysis 3X per week, and takes up 14 hours or more.

-To start, you can get from his office the T2201 Form and start the process.
-Help is always available from his office.
+You can get the T2201 Form from his office or from CRA online to start the process.
+Help is always available from Peter Julian's office.

 See the full seminar on video now, to get all the details.